arduino-libraries/Arduino_EMBRYO_2/README.md

 1. Navigate to the latest Release page: https://github.com/arduino-libraries/Arduino_Embryo/releases/latest
 2. Download the library from the "**Source code (zip)**" link.
-3. Extract the zip file in your Arduino's Sketchbook
+3. Extract the zip file in the `libraries` folder of your Arduino Sketchbook
 4. In the Arduino IDE, navigate to File > Sketchbook > EMBRYO-X.Y.Z

 ## Features